 NIGHT FOREST RANGER: Now maybe they've got their radio turned off or they're in a place where they can't hear it.
 If you'd like me to I'd be glad to try them again later on.

 The kind of white crumb that was between the ranger's legs when Dick previously called is no longer there.
-What we have is a pun going on here.
+What we perhaps have is a pun going on here.
 When the radio is disconnected, Jack is shown clutching the transistors or whatever they are tight.
 Then here the "crumb" is gone and the other ranger is walking past with his fist clutched tight, a faceless ranger who disappears to the left in the hall beyond.
 It's a play on CRM-114.
 The "crumb" with its silent "b" is CRM.
 Trust me on this.
 May seem absurd, but it's a pun.
+The silly absurdity of it is such that it's only because I seriously consider this to be a possibility that I mention it.

 404 MS Dick in Miami sun room.
 (1:35:31)